ashishkumarshah/secretary/README.md

-# secretary
-My Personal Secretary
+# Secretary
+## What it is?
+It is a work in progress application written in java to record messages from callers.